VanshajSaxena/vanshaj-saxena-hugo/content/projects/carenote/index.md

 ---

-I could not provide the screenshots of the actual application as I do not own a Mac or an iPhone and the few screenshots I took that time have been lost unfortunately.
+I could not provide the screenshots of the actual application as I do not own a Mac or an iPhone (so I could build locally) and the few screenshots I took that time have been lost unfortunately.

 But you can have a look at the source code if you want to dive deep, [here](https://github.com/VanshajSaxena/CareNote).